Senate Order contracts list

 This Act also requires suppliers to take reasonable steps to resolve a complaint with the relevant Australian Government agency before taking action in the Federal Circuit Court.

-For more information, the Department of Finance has produced the Handling Complaints under the Government Procurement (Judicial Review) Act resource management guide.
+See the Handling Complaints under the Government Procurement (Judicial Review) Act resource management guide produced by the Department of Finance for more information.